thelit/openpogo/README.md

 These things helped me learn R, so functions are poorly named, poorly specified, and generally poorly written.
 I'm sure many useful changes could be made.
 Suggestions welcome.

 mymons = list of your mons
-agenda = next steps you'd like to take
+<br>agenda = next steps you'd like to take

-Some of the more important functions: moncat shows you all the mons in your list of breeds that include the specified string mylist.new adds pokemon to the list
+Some of the more important functions:
+<br>moncat shows you all the mons in your list of breeds that include the specified string
+<br>mylist.new adds pokemon to the list
-- mylist.add was an old version, from when we couldn't tell stats right off, was used with possibles() mylist.subtract can't tell you what this does mylist.raidcounters gives you a list of your mons that are most powerful vs. a specified raid boss mylist.dpslvl tells you how a mon would fare against a boss at different levels
+<br>- mylist.add was an old version, from when we couldn't tell stats right off, was used with possibles()
+<br>mylist.subtract can't tell you what this does
+<br>mylist.raidcounters gives you a list of your mons that are most powerful vs. a specified raid boss
+<br>mylist.dpslvl tells you how a mon would fare against a boss at different levels

 Examples:
 ## moncat("Mew")